ellakoa/postcard-poem/content/posts/copper-threads.md

-  Autumn snips the final threads and all around, tumbling down a cloth of orange, red and golden brown layer upon layer shrouding the ground.
+  Autumn snips the final threads and all around, tumbling down a cloth of orange, red and golden brown.
+  Layer upon layer shrouding the ground.

   A woodland proudly displaying its bounty active in preparation, storing in anticipation.